Sanazre/Windows_IT_Support_toolkit/README.md

-# Windows IT Support Toolkit
+# 🌐 IT Support Toolkit – by Sanaz Rezaei

-This project contains basic troubleshooting guides and how-to resources for common IT support tasks in a Windows environment.
-It’s designed to help entry-level IT support specialists and junior system administrators handle everyday issues with confidence.

-## 🔧 Topics Covered:
-- Installing a printer on Windows
-- Creating a new user account
-- Troubleshooting Microsoft Outlook and Teams
-- Checking network connectivity
-- Daily IT support checklist
+A cross-platform IT support toolkit with real-world scripts, checklists, and troubleshooting documentation for Windows, Linux, and macOS environments.

-## 📌 Author:
+## 📁 Folders
-Sanaz Rezaei
-Aspiring IT Support Specialist | Microsoft 365 & Azure Fundamentals | Based in Denmark
+- `docs/` – Step-by-step troubleshooting guides
+- `scripts/` – Real PowerShell & Bash scripts for automation

-## 📎 Notes:
+## 🚀 Features
-All instructions are written in simple English and based on real-life IT scenarios.
+✅ Add admin users (all OS)
+✅ Diagnose and fix network issues
+✅ Troubleshoot Outlook & Teams
+✅ Perform daily IT maintenance
+✅ Automate tasks using PowerShell & Bash

+## 🧠 Why this matters?
+These are **practical tools** that real IT supporters and admins use every day.
+Created with ❤️ by Sanaz Rezaei – IT Supporter & System Admin Trainee in Denmark.

+---

+> 💼 Use this repo as a portfolio project or real-life toolset to land your next IT job!